jigx-com/jigx-docs/docs/Building Apps with Jigx/UI/Assets.md

 ## Image assets in solutions

-All images used in the `header` code snippets of a solution are automatically added to the** images.jigx** file under the assets folder.
-You can manually add any other images referenced throughout the solution to the images.jigx file.&#x20;
+All images used in the `header` code snippets of a solution are automatically added to the **images.jigx** file under the assets folder.
+You can manually add any other images referenced throughout the solution to the images.jigx file.

 - Automatically generated `header` images are indicated by a comment `# auto-generated` after the image name in the list.
 - Manually added images do not have the comment added.